reillymoonen/pcpartpicker-spreadsheet-converter/README.md

 ### Install Dependencies

-You can install all required dependencies by creating a `requirements.txt` file and running the following command:
+You can install all required dependencies by running the `requirements.txt` file with the following command:

 **Install Dependencies**:
 ```bash